 Check out part four of the Daniel study here for more details on this.

 Secondly, chapter eight says a ‘cleansing’ of this sanctuary will happen after a set period of time, which again, applying the same Historicism perspective, dates this as from the year 1844 (and therefore a key date for Seventh Day Adventists).

 “And he said unto me, Unto two thousand and three hundred days; then shall the sanctuary be cleansed.” – Daniel 8:14

 Check out part five of the Daniel study here for more details.

-Interestingly this particular date-line is emphasized by two spiritual beings as being important and needing interpretation, not just Daniel himself.
+Interestingly, two spiritual beings emphasise this particular date-line as important and need interpretation, not just Daniel himself.

-On a practical note, this ‘cleaning’ and ‘judgement’ is believed to take place in the third and most serious part of the heavenly sanctuary, the Most Holy Place.
-In the Old Testament the pattern that provided God was a yearly visit into here by the High Priest in order to then remove the sins from people that had already been ‘dealt with’ in the previous Holy Place section.
+On a practical note, this ‘cleaning’ and ‘judgment’ are believed to occur in the third and most serious part of the heavenly sanctuary, the Most Holy Place.
+In the Old Testament, the pattern provided by God was a yearly visit here by the High Priest to remove the sins from people that had already been ‘dealt with’ in the previous Holy Place section.